Learn out how to organize your scrapbook paper so it is easy to use and easy to keep organized while crafting!

 How to Organize 12″ x 12″ Paper Stacks

 The rest of my 12″ x 12″ paper is paper stacks which wouldn’t work in my file storage bin.
 I love the Iris storage carts and have a few of them.
-The drawers slide out easily and this wide one is perfect for holding 12″x12″ paper stacks.
+The drawers slide out all the way so you can bring the drawer to where you are working.
+Their wide storage cart is perfect for holding 12″x12″ paper stacks.
 I labeled the drawers using vinyl and my Cricut Explore.
 The labels are in an ombre, white to black, which match a storage cart I have that has the same colored ombre drawers.

 I like keeping my paper stacks together so this system works well for me.
 The last three drawers are all 12″x12″ paper stacks.
 I have a special drawer for glitter paper, which is where I keep my glitter paper stacks and glitter paper scraps.
 Another drawer keeps all of my small paper stacks like 4″ x 6″ and 6″ x 6″ and the top drawer is for all of my tiny paper scraps.
 These scraps are so small they’d be putzy to keep in my file folders.
 These drawers are really big, and surprisingly, fit a lot of scraps!